 The biggest danger is probably from clicking links in emails.
 This is just another variation of a phishing scenario.
 If you don’t know the sender, don’t click.
 Most email programs, like Gmail, have an option to “Show original” message.
 With Google, click the down triangle next to the Reply button.
 You can then see the real link.

-The Firefox is relatively simple, but you may get a warranty message.
+The Firefox fix is relatively simple, but you may get a security message.

 - Open Firefox